danieldelahoz/danieldelahoz/README.md

 ### Hi, I'm Daniel 👋

 I'm an enterprise SaaS Support Engineer based in Florida, working in tech support for the last 5 years.
-Most recently I spent 2 years and 9 months at Unily supporting Fortune 500 customers like Lockheed Martin and American Express.
+Most recently I spent 2 years and 9 months at Unily supporting Fortune 500 customers.
 I'm bilingual in English and Spanish.

 **What I'm doing now**
 - Job searching for Technical Support Engineer / Customer Support Engineer roles